ASSERT-KTH/spork/README.md

 # Spork - AST based merging for Java files
 Spork is an AST based structured merge tool for Java.
-That means that instead of merging Java files by their raw text, it resolves tha abstract syntax trees and merges based on these instead.
+This means that instead of merging Java files by their raw text, it resolves the abstract syntax trees and merges based on them instead.

 > **Early development:** Spork is in very early development.
 See the [issue
 > tracker](https://github.com/kth/spork/issues) for known issues.

+## Attribution
-Spork is built on top of a set of fantastic software, most notably:
+Spork is built on top of a few pieces of fantastic software, most notably:

 * [Spoon](https;//github.com/inria/spoon) provides the AST representation used in Spork.